AdobeDocs/experience-manager-65.en/help/forms/using/integrate-adaptive-forms-turnstile.md

 ### Prerequisites to integrate AEM Forms environment with Turnstile Captcha {#prerequisite}

-To configure Turnstile for AEM Forms, you need to obtain [Turnstile sitekey and secret key](https://developers.cloudflare.com/turnstile/get-started/) from the Turnstile website.
+To configure Turnstile for AEM Forms, you need to obtain the [Turnstile sitekey and secret key](https://developers.cloudflare.com/turnstile/get-started/) from the Turnstile website.

 ### Configure Turnstile {#steps-to-configure-hcaptcha}

-To integrate AEM Forms with Turnstile service, perform the following steps:
+To integrate AEM Forms with the Turnstile service, perform the following steps:

 1. Create a Configuration Container on your AEM Forms environment.
 A Configuration Container holds Cloud Configurations used to connect AEM Forms to external services.
 To create a Configuration Container:
     1. Open your AEM Forms environment.